Anchorage Municipality Court Records

 Marriage Records

 Marriage licenses and certificates are not issued by the courts.
-In Alaska, marriage licenses are issued by the Bureau of Vital Statistics or designated municipal clerks.
-The Municipality of Anchorage does not operate a separate marriage license bureau; licenses are obtained through:
+In Alaska, marriage licenses come from the Bureau of Vital Statistics or designated municipal clerks.
+The Municipality of Anchorage doesn't operate a separate marriage license bureau; licenses are obtained through:

 Alaska Bureau of Vital Statistics